 Since this living room is so large, I split the room up into two different seating areas based on the two fireplaces.
 To create that separation, I started by using two of the same rugs, side by side.
 I kept them the same so they wouldn’t compete with one another, but instead act as a border to the two seating areas.

-The first seating area is occupied with a large sectional sofa which faces the built-in bookcases and the larger of the two fireplaces.
+The first seating area is occupied by a large sectional sofa that faces the built-in bookcases and the larger of the two fireplaces.
 The long white sectional sofa is balanced out with a black leather side chair.
 This part of the room is perfect for snuggling up by the fire or watching a movie.

 The second seating area makes quite a statement with the baby grand piano that sits in the corner.
 I placed four swivel chairs around a large coffee table to make the perfect entertaining space to listen to music, and chat with friends and family around the fire.